-Nintendo didn’t care about Squaresoft at the time, Hiroshi Yamauchi reportedly wasn’t that angry at Square leaving, but at Square “convincing” others to leave for Sony, as Squaresoft was given a very lucrative deal (in terms of royalties paid to Sony) , and Sony even put its own money behind the marketing of Square’s titles.
+Nintendo didn’t care about Squaresoft at the time, Hiroshi Yamauchi, reportedly, wasn’t that angry at Square leaving, but at Square “convincing” others to leave for Sony, as Squaresoft was given a very lucrative deal (in terms of royalties), and Sony even put its own money behind the marketing of Square’s titles.
 Enix would soon follow suit.

-Nintendo in the mid 90’s was a top a high perch, Sega its main rival was in debt and had botched the Saturn launch, and Sony was a newcomer with relatively no experience in the business.
+Nintendo in the mid 90’s was a top a high perch.
+Sega, its main rival, was in debt and had botched the Saturn’s launch.
+Sony was a newcomer with relatively no experience in the business.
 Square leaving did not dent Nintendo’s aspirations mainly because RPGs didn’t sell outside of Japan, and Nintendo’s own first party titles had always carried the day.
-Needless to say Nintendo grossly miscalculated how the JRPG genre would grow in that generation, and Yamauchi remained bitter at Squaresoft for years after the split:
+Needless to say, Nintendo grossly miscalculated how the JRPG genre would grow in that generation, and Yamauchi remained bitter at Squaresoft for years after the split:

 “Japanese gamers “[like] to be alone in their rooms and play depressing games.”
-Mr. Hiroshi Yamauchi citing the reason of why Nintendo lost the battle to Sony during the 32-64-bit generation. – Hiroshi Yamauchi, President of Nintendo
+Mr. Hiroshi Yamauchi citing the reason for why Nintendo lost the battle to Sony during the 32-64-bit generation. – Hiroshi Yamauchi, President of Nintendo

-Yamauchi’s quote is a direct shot at Square’s darker RPGs, as Nintendo’s largely colorful, and multiplayer focused games couldn’t topple the PS1 90’s wave of success.
+Yamauchi’s quote is a direct shot at Square’s darker RPGs, as Nintendo’s largely colorful, and multiplayer focused games couldn’t topple the PS1’s wave of success.

 Why FFVII Succeeded in the geographical market where all others had failed

-Marketing was key to its success, 20 million dollars were spent on the US alone in marketing costs.
-FFVII was in every magazine cover, multi page previews, and ads were a regular thing in those days.
-I remember reading multilayered previews of the Japanese version in which the editors were already proclaiming the game to be the greatest JRPG of all time, many going further saying that FFVII was the greatest game of all time.
+Proper marketing was key to its success.
+20 million U.S. dollars were spent on the US alone in marketing costs.
+FFVII was in every magazine cover, featured in multi page magazine previews, and magazine ads in those days.
+I remember reading multilayered previews of the Japanese version in which the editors proclaimed the game to be the greatest JRPG of all time.
+Many went even further, saying that FFVII was the greatest game of all time.

 The Golden Age Arrives

-Sega’s botched Saturn launch placed the company and its 32-bit system in a precarious position, and the system wouldn’t receive the bulk of the JRPGs being made in the mid 90’s.
-It did receive a few truly stunning titles, as the system, much like the PS1 used CD-ROMs thus making it an attractive machine for the creation of games in the genre.
+Sega’s botched Saturn launch placed the company and its 32-bit system in a precarious position.
+The system wouldn’t receive the bulk of the JRPGs being made in the mid 90’s.
+It did receive a few, truly stunning titles, as the system, much like the PS1, used CD-ROMs, thus making it an attractive machine for the creation of games in the genre.

 1997’s Grandia was billed as the Saturn’s FFVII killer.
-Developed by GameArts, Grandia would not “kill” FFVII, but it was a great game on its own right and a worthy spiritual successor to the Lunar series.
-The game would go on to sell over 350,000 copies in Japan proving successful even on a failing console.
-The game would get a second chance in the US and Europe by way of a PS1 version in 1999 which would sell 250,000 copies.
+Developed by GameArts, Grandia would not “kill” FFVII, but it was a great game on its own right, and a worthy spiritual successor to the Lunar series.
+The game would go on to sell over 350,000 copies in Japan proving successful, even on a failing console.
+The game would get a second chance in the US and Europe by way of a PS1 version in 1999 which would go on to sell 250,000 copies.

-If FFVII set the tone for polygonal characters traversing through pre-rendered backgrounds as a presentation style, Grandia went for a ¾ top down view featuring fully polygonal environments which were not quite 1:1 ratio with its sprite based characters but its graphical style would be one of the most popular ones during the era.
-Breath of Fire, Xenogears, Thousand Arms, amongst others; would follow the same visual pattern.
+If FFVII set the tone for polygonal characters traversing through pre-rendered backgrounds as a presentation style, then Grandia went for a ¾ top down view featuring fully polygonal environments which were not quite 1:1 ratio with its sprite based characters, but its graphical style would be one of the most popular ones during the era.
+Breath of Fire, Xenogears, Thousand Arms, among others; would use and follow the same visual style.

-All of these games followed the same presentation standards that were once set by Lunar on the Sega CD, offering FMV cutscenes, mostly of the Anime variety.
-With bigger sales, came bigger budgets and with bigger budgets came improvements in audio/visual packages.
+All of these games followed the same presentation standards that were once set in stone by Lunar on the Sega CD.
+These JRPGs offered FMV cutscenes, mostly of the Anime variety.
+With bigger sales, came bigger budgets and with bigger budgets, came improvements in audio/visual packages.

-RPG franchises which had sold moderately in the SNES era, were now selling 1 million units, Breath of Fire III, and Tales of Destiny being examples of this phenomenon.
-Dragon Quest VII (2000) made record sales in Japan selling 4 million units (it would get a late 2001 release in the US), and even though the game was panned by US critics ( it is truly a terrible game) it managed to sell 200,000 copies in the west thus finally achieving some success for the series outside of its native Japan.
+RPG franchises which had sold moderately well in the SNES era, were now selling 1 million units.
+Breath of Fire III, and Tales of Destiny being examples of this phenomenon.
+Dragon Quest VII (2000) made record sales in Japan selling 4 million units (it would get a late 2001 release in the US), and even though the game was panned by US critics ( it is truly a terrible game), it managed to sell 200,000 copies in the west, thus finally achieving some success for the series outside of its native Japan.

 Square was the biggest winner

-All of those years the company spent chipping away, and establishing a niche fan base in the West, finally paid off after FFVII’s massive success.
-In the late 90s, even when Square released a pedestrian JRPG like SaGa Frontier, it sold.
-SF sold 1,300,000 copies, and absurdly high number for a title that was not an FF or DQ entry.
-Frontier was seemed like an odd duck in Square’s golden PS1 run.
+All of those years that the company had spent chipping away, and establishing a niche fan base in the West for its games finally paid off after FFVII’s massive success.
+In the late 90s, even when Square would release a pedestrian JRPG like SaGa Frontier, it would sell well.
+SF sold 1,300,000 copies, and absurdly high number for a title that was not a FF or DQ entry.

-The controversial Xenogears, a game that almost did not make it to western shores (because of its religious themes) would find an equally staggering amount of success.
-Released in 1998 the game that was once pitched as an idea for FFVII and was then turned into its own project sold 1,300,000 copies.
-250,000 of those units being sold outside of Japan.
+The controversial Xenogears, a game that almost did not make it to western shores (because of its religious themes), would find an equally staggering amount of success.
+Released in 1998, the game that was once pitched as an idea for FFVII and was then turned into its own project, sold 1,300,000 copies.
+250,000 of those units were sold outside of Japan.

-Square’s most anticipated title after FFVII would naturally be the inevitable FFVIII.
-Square didn’t disappoint, the company raised the stakes in visual presentation yet again.
-While 1999’s FFVIII is generally not regarded – as good an RPG – as its predecessor was, visually speaking; it dwarfed FFVII and pretty much any competing JRPG of the time.
+Square’s most anticipated title after FFVII would naturally become the inevitable Final Fantasy VIII.
+Square didn’t disappoint, the company would raise the stakes in visual presentation, yet again.
+While 1999’s FFVIII is generally not regarded – as good a RPG – as its predecessor was, visually speaking at least, it dwarfed FFVII and pretty much any competing JRPG of the time.

 FFVIII sold a whooping 8,600,000 copies.
 A staggering number with over half of its sales coming from the Western markets.
-By 1999 it was clear that the JRPG was one of the most, if not the most, influential genre of the era.
+By 1999, it was clear that the JRPG was one of the most, if not the most, influential genre of the era.
 Unlike the previous era, the PS1 life cycle was largely defined by FFVII and FFVIII’s sales.
-Both games are at the top five of the system’s all time game sales with FFVII coming at number 2, only surpassed by Gran Turismo which did came bundled with PS1 consoles for a period of time.
+Both games are at the top five of the system’s all time game sales, with FFVII coming at number 2, only surpassed by Gran Turismo which did come bundled with PS1 consoles for a period of time.

-You know it was the golden era when even duds sold over 100,000 copies
+You know it was the golden era of the genre when even duds sold over 100,000 copies

 So, there you go!
 Even when you made a terrible RPG for a failing system, your game still performed in stellar fashion because it was the late 90s and RPGs were hot.